THE BASICS OF TOXIC TORT LITIGATION

 High Cost Of Toxic Tort Claims

 Toxic tort claims can be very costly to prove for the plaintiffs because of the significant research and expert testimony required.
-Due to these expenses and the large number of plaintiffs, toxic tort cases typically seek a large sum of money, which means that only fairly wealthy defendants such as large manufacturers and corporations are usually sued.
+Due to these expenses and a large number of plaintiffs, toxic tort cases typically seek a large sum of money, which means that only fairly wealthy defendants such as large manufacturers and corporations are usually sued.
 Since these companies have a lot to lose in the public eye, they will mount a very aggressive defense.
-They will spare no expense in acquiring high-priced attorneys as well as there own expert researchers to poke holes in the plaintiffs’ testimony and scientific evidence.
+They will spare no expense in acquiring high-priced attorneys as well as their own expert researchers to poke holes in the plaintiffs’ testimony and scientific evidence.
 Defendants might also attempt to have the case dismissed on procedural grounds, such as whether the claim was filed before the statute of limitations expired.

 We Can Handle Your Case And The Costs

 You should never be afraid to mount a legal fight against a large company that made you sick or caused you injury just because they have great wealth.
-The attorneys at Joe and Martin Law Firm can help you stand up to them.
+The attorneys at Joe and Martin Injury Attorneys can help you stand up to them.
 We have the knowledge as well as the assets necessary to take them on in court.
-We've helped many people who have been harmed by substances in gaining financial compensation from those responsible for the harmful exposure.
+We’ve helped many people who have been harmed by substances in gaining financial compensation from those responsible for the harmful exposure.
 Although nothing can bring loved ones back or erase the pain of the illnesses and injuries associated with toxic exposure, we will fight to ensure you are compensated for the pain and suffering, mental anguish, medical bills, and other damages caused by toxic substance exposure.

 Contact Joe and Martin